 You know… the ones with the six and seven-figure wedding budgets throwing magazine-worthy weddings that give you instant street cred.

-Second, book a brand shoot to help your customers connect with YOU and fill the gaps between your photos when your portfolio is scarce.
+Second, book a brand shoot to help your customers connect with YOU and fill the gaps in your portfolio when your photos are scarce.

-Ultimately, there are dozens – if not hundreds – of wedding planners in your area that do the same thing as you.
+Ultimately, there are dozens – if not hundreds – of wedding planners in your area who do the same thing as you.
 The good news is, nobody does it quite like you.

 There IS more than enough room, trust me.
 Branding photoshoots are a great way to show behind the scenes… even if you don’t have a ton of real ‘behind the scenes’ yet.